 The Chameleon was born a Sovietcitizen named Dmitri Smerdyakov.
 In his youth, he was a servant and half-brother to Kraven the Hunter, Sergei Kravinoff, and eventually became a minor associate to one Gustav Fiers.
 Although Dmitri and Sergei were friends, Sergei was often abusive to Smerdyakov, leading to a combination of admiration and resentment towards Kravinoff.
 Eventually, Smerdyakov emigrated to the United States of America.
 As he had made a talent for himself during his youth, impressing his brother by impersonating friends and neighbors, he assumed an even more impressive disguise: the identity of the Chameleon.
 During his first known criminal outing, he impersonated Spider-Man, though he was exposed and arrested.
 Shortly afterward, Kravinoff, now Kraven the Hunter, himself came to America, and the Chameleon set his old associate's sights on Spider-Man.
 Both men became long-time enemies of Spider-Man, part of his primary rogues' gallery.

-Chameleon was created by Stan Lee and artist Dan Ditko and his the first member of Spider-man's gallery of rogues.
+Chameleon was created by Stan Lee and artist Dan Ditko as the first member of Spider-man's gallery of rogues.
 He first appear in The Amazing Spider-Man #1.

 The Chameleon often works as a spy or thief for various crime bosses throughout New York.
 It is extremely rare for the Chameleon to commit crimes for his own benefit.
 Chameleon was recently seen as a member of Norman Osborn's Sinister Twelve and M.O.D.O.K.'s 11 (although it was later revealed to be a disguised Super-Adoptoed infiltrating M.O.D.O.K.'s group in an attempt to kill him).

 Major Story Arcs